learn-co-curriculum/phase-1-how-the-web-works/README.md

 ## HTTP Overview

-Being able to switch out both the server or the client happens because the way browsers and servers talk is controlled by a contract or *protocol*.
+Being able to switch out both the server and the client happens because the way browsers and servers talk is controlled by a contract or *protocol*.
 Specifically it is a protocol created by Tim Berners-Lee called the **H**yper **T**ext **T**ransfer **P**rotocol or HTTP.
 Your server will receive requests